 “Well, I’ve always been completely honest with Diane about my feelings for Mara.”
 Colin said simply, “She knows where I am coming from in all of that.”

 “And Mara?
 Does she know you’re sleeping with Diane?”
 Andy pressed.

 “When would there have been an appropriate time to tell her that, huh?”
 Colin could feel himself getting angry, but Andy wanted normal, so he rolled with it.
 “Should I have dropped in after not talking to her for about a year to say– ‘hi, excuse me, I’ve started sleeping with your replacement in a desperate and unhealthy attempt to mask the heartache from knowing I couldn’t have you?’
 Or maybe after she burst into HQ after learning that her twin brother had been kidnapped and was being tortured.
 Maybe that was when I should have said, ‘I know this is time sensitive, but maybe we should discuss my sex life since we broke up.
 Just so you know–‘”

 “You know–” Andy had the edge of a laugh on his voice, which gave Colin a second to realize he was yelling, “A simple ‘No, Mara doesn’t know’ would have done the trick.”

 Andy reached out and hit Colin weakly on the thigh.
 “I know man, I know.
 I’m sorry.
-I didn’t mean to get your Ire up.”
+I didn’t mean to get your ire up.”
 Colin didn’t respond because he didn’t trust his temper to be under control just yet, not with his adrenaline still pumping the way it was.
-“So–tell me–what’s the rest of this plan to get my out her here not dead like?”
+“So–tell me–what’s the rest of this plan to get me out of here not dead like?”